Marathon for Mental Health

 - Rob Deacock

-The walk will depart Westminster Cathedral at 9.00am and we hope to arrive at Holy Family by 6.00pm.
+The walk will depart Westminster Cathedral at 9.00am and we hope to arrive at Holy Family by around 6.00pm.